On-Demand Options

 This webinar is open to the public and is designed to qualify for 6.0 PDHs for professional engineers in Michigan for whom this subject matter is professionally relevant.

-This webinar provides 6.0 elective CLE hours to attorneys.
+This webinar provides 6.0 elective CLE hours to attorneys in Michigan.

-This webinar has been submitted to the Supreme Court of Ohio’s Commission on Continuing Legal Education for pre-approval, which is currently pending.
+This webinar has been approved by the Supreme Court of Ohio’s Commission on Continuing Legal Education for 6.0 general CLE hours.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).